fervillz/slider-seo/README.txt

 **Automatic installation**

 *This is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Recent Posts Widget Pro.
+To do an automatic install of Slider SEO.

 1. Log in to your WordPress dashboard and go to Plugins -> Add New
 2. In the search field type **Slider SEO** and click Search Plugins.
-3. Find Recent Posts Widget Pro.
+3. Find **Slider SEO**.
 4. Then click on Install Now after that activate the plugin.
 5. Go to the widgets page **Appearance -> Widgets**.
-6. Find **Recent Posts Pro** widget.
+6. Find **Slider SEO** widget.

 **Manual installation or Installing Via FTP**